AusDTO/gov-au-ui-kit/README.md

 ### Features

 - Normalize (to make browsers render all elements more consistently).
-- Lightweight, extensible grid framework, with some good defaults.
+- Lightweight extensible grid framework with some good defaults.
-- Basic styling for content with some basic typographic defaults.
+- Basic styling for content with some typographic defaults.
 - Basic styling for UI elements (e.g. `input`).
+- Progressively enhanced to provide core experiences across browsers.
+Users with current browsers get a better looking site.
+Users with older browsers still have an accessible experience.
-- UI components build on solid HTML foundation, progressively enhanced to provide core experiences across browsers (if JavaScript fails, users will still get a robust HTML foundation).
+- UI components build on solid HTML foundation.
+If JavaScript fails users will still get a robust HTML foundation.

 ## What this isn't

-This isn't a... [talk to Designers re: complete design system]
+This is not a... **[talk to Designers re: complete design system]**

 ## Who is this for?